-In the event that any officer is appointed to a position above that of department chair, that individual shall resign the office and from the Senate.
-If the position of Past Chair is vacated for any reason, the Senate chair may appoint, with the advice and consent of the Senate, a previous Senate chair to fulfill the duties of Past Chair for the balance of that school year.
+In the event that any officer is appointed to a position above that of department chairman, that individual shall resign the office and from the Senate.
+If the position of past chair is vacated for any reason, the Senate Chair may appoint, with the advice and consent of the Senate, a previous Senate Chair to fulfill the duties of Past Chair for the balance of that school year.

-E. Election of Officers
+Election of Officers

-1. Chair/Chair-Elect
+Chair/Chair-Elect

-The chair and/or chair-elect of the Faculty Senate shall be chosen by popular vote of the entire eligible faculty electorate.
-The Senate shall make nominations no later than April 8.

-The election shall be held no later than April 20.
+The Chair and/or Chair-Elect of the Faculty Senate shall be chosen by popular vote of the entire eligible faculty electorate.
+Nominations shall be made by the Senate no later than April 8.
+The election shall be no later than April 20.
 Each shall assume office at the conclusion of the spring term, or in an election to fill a vacancy in either office, immediately following that election.

-2. Secretary
+Secretary